ThibaudP/Mastermind/python/README.md

 # Simple Mastermind (Python version)
-Simple player vs computer Mastermind clone, in classic BASIC (yabasic)
+Simple player vs computer Mastermind clone, in python3

 ## How to use
 Run